gherardovarando/electrongui/README.md

 gui.extensions.activate()
 // now there will be a new menu entry in the application named Extensions
-// from there it is possible to install new extensions, selecting the main js file
+// from there it is possible to install new extensions, selecting the main js file or from npm
 // moreover it is possible to activate/deactivate extensions
 ```